magento/pwa-studio/packages/pwa-buildpack/docs/babel-plugin-magento-layout.md

 {
     plugins: [
         babelPluginMagentoLayout({
-            extensions: new Map() // See "Specifying Extensions" })
+            extensions: new Map(), // See "Specifying Extensions"
+            targetProp: 'mid', // optional
+            prod: false // When true, will not wrap components with debugging helpers })
     ]
 }